whyrusleeping/hellabot/README.md

 ### Why?

-What do I need an IRC bot for you ask?
+What do you need an IRC bot for you ask?
 Why, I've gone through the trouble of compiling a list of fun things for you!
 (Some of these are what hellabot is currently being used for)